 - Details of work or business and present salary

 - Data relating to family background

 - Details of properties and other holdings owned by the petitioner

 People Also Read: Documents Needed to Draft Divorce Papers

 The claim of either spouse depends on the husband/wife having adequate means.
 While determining the payment on the maintenance, the Court will consider the earning ability of the husband and his ability to rejuvenate his fortune and his responsibilities.

 A spouse can send a legal notice for Divorce to the other spouse to convey his/her intent to take legal steps further covering the marriage relationship.
-It is a formal interaction that is the first step to end the ‘husband and wife’ connection.
+The formal interaction is the first step to ending the ‘husband and wife’ connection.

 If the Court is convinced after hearing the parties to the petition that the claims in the petition are true and that there cannot be any likelihood of resolution and living together, it can pass a decree of Divorce announcing the marriage to be dissolved.

 It should always be the priority of the Court and the lawyer to conciliate between the parties in the matters of Divorce.
 However, it is recommended that it is better to separate than not to be happy.
 If the marriage is not working out, one should take legal recourse and move on in their respective lives.